mounchiliu/B.S.Project/readme.md

+# Topic of my project: Building a SLAM system using microsoft Kinect.

 This is my Undergraduate SLAM system which is actually based on ORB_SLAM2 but without loop-closing algorithm.
-I compared my project with ORB_SLAM and PTAM.
+For evaluation, I compared the results of my project with ORB_SLAM and PTAM.

 I tried my project on TUM dataset.